wvbe/docxml/README.md

 # Differences with actual MS Word DOCX

 Obviously `docxml` is a TypeScript project, which is already very different from how you would normally interact with a DOCX document.
-More meaningfully however, `docxml` is meant to make writing DOCX _easier_.
+More meaningfully however, `docxml` is meant to make writing DOCX _easier_ than going straight to OOXML.
 For example;

 - All sizes are of type `Length`, which means it doesn't matter wether you input them as points, centimeters, inches, 1/2, 1/8th or 1/20th points, English Metric Units, and so on.
 - The JSX pragma will try to correct components that would lead to invalid XML structures, by splitting the parents of invalidly placed components recursively until the new position is valid.
 Moreover, string content in unexpected places is automatically wrapped in `<Text>` when using JSX.
+This makes the configuration of a new DOCX a little more forgiving.
 - Using the `<Image>` or `<Comment>` components will automatically create all required relationships etc.
 - Some of the words have changed, generally speaking `docxml` is more verbose than the DOCX verbiage.
 - Generally speaking `docxml` prefers formal (JS) references over references-by-identifier.
-The identifiers are generated for you when the `.docx` file is written.
+In those cases the identifiers are randomly generated for you when the `.docx` file is written.
 - Especially in tables and images, a lot of formatting details are automatically applied.
 In a lot of cases there is no API _yet_ to change them.